 Product coding and marking has never been the most glamorous art form.
 There, we said it.
 But, like product packaging, it is about as essential as essential gets and your business will falter without proper product coding.
 In the case of Food, Beverage and Pharmaceuticals, our essential products can be a matter of public safety.
 Even if you aren't in one of those industries, proper product tracing can keep your business on the right side of the ledger.

 For manufacturing companies who use CO2 Laser coders to print alphanumeric or 2D codes onto their products, you will know that while lasers are highly efficient, there are several factors that you need to consider in order to code your products successfully.
-To help you better understand these factors, Domino is pleased to offer a sequel to their Laser Basics video series, this time focused on Wavelength, titled, “Domino Laser Basics: Wavelength to Substrate Matching”.
-This video describes the importance of understanding the relationship between the wavelength of a laser and your substrates, taking the guess work out!
+To help you better understand these factors, Domino is pleased to offer a sequel to their Laser Basics video series, this time focused on Wavelength, titled, “CO2 Laser Basics: Wavelength to Substrate Matching”.

 We make it our business to know yours.
 Because supplying the technology is no longer enough…you deserve to have the experience and support and training that will maximize your investment, resulting in long-term consistent, reliable and accurate codes.
 This support is the Domino Difference.
 We invite you to find out more.

 “The wavelength of the laser must be well aligned with the absorptive characteristics of the material being marked.” -Jon Hall, Senior Product Marketing Manager for Laser at Domino North America